 - Cook uncovered over low heat for 60 minutes, stirring occasionally.
 Remove from heat.

-- In a skillet heat butter, ghee or coconut oil, add red chili and cumin seeds; stir for 30 seconds and then add onions.
+- In a skillet heat butter, ghee or coconut oil over medium heat, add red chili and cumin seeds; stir for 30 seconds and then add onions.

 - Cook until onions are golden brown, stirring frequently.